rachel-sedibridge/IMAGE-obj-sonification-prototypes/documentation/tonejs.md

 - `Tone.getTransport.stop()` restarts the `Transport`, i.e. **sets its time to 0**.
 Transport.pause() does *not* do this.
   - `.stop()` in the middle of playback means it will pick up again from the beginning next time. `.pause()` means it’ll pick back up where it left off.
-- Once you've scheduled something into `Transport`, you *cannot* stop it.
-It's like, you've already sent the signal and you can't un-send it.
+- **Once you've scheduled something into `Transport` and started it, you *cannot* stop/cancel the scheduled audio**.
+It's like you've already sent the signal and you can't un-send it.
 You can mute the `Transport` until it's done, but that's it.
   - I have not found a way around this.
 The Scan prototype just mutes the `Transport` to stop midway through, and the next "start" restarts the Transport to fake like you stopped it entirely.
 Yes this is a crappy workaround.
 - The wiki and other docs talk a lot about the distinction between `Transport` time and the absolute clock time as seconds from load. **The way to access "TransportTime"** is: call `Tone.TransportTime().valueOf()`.
   - All variations on `.immediate()` or `.now()` (either `Tone.now()` or on any object that has that function) just get you the absolute clock time (afaik).